 - red meat and red meat products

 Industry-owned R&D companies are independent corporate entities, established under specific legislation with expertise-based boards.
 The company members appoint the directors of the board.
-Company boards are accountable to the Minister for Agriculture and Water Resources through the legislation and statutory funding agreements.
-Companies are entitled to receive industry levies and matching government funding for eligible R&D expenditure.
+Companies are accountable to the minister through the legislation and statutory funding agreements and are entitled to receive industry levies and matching government funding for eligible R&D expenditure.

-Non-statutory portfolio bodies provide independent advice to the Minister for Agriculture and Water Resources on specific issues or oversight on our policy, programme and operational responsibilities.
+Non-statutory portfolio bodies provide independent advice to the minister on specific issues or oversight on policy, program and operational responsibilities.
 Non-statutory bodies draw on industry stakeholders and outside expertise.

 Agriculture Ministers’ Forum and Agriculture Senior Officials Committee